Govt’s next economic package: Relief to come in tranches

 Coronavirus outbreak: Ten points Rahul Gandhi stressed upon during video conferencing

-The government would announce interim measures first for the hardest hit sectors.
+The government would announce interim measures first for the hardest-hit sectors.
 There has been a demand to announce a package of Rs 10 lakh crore.
 The government on Wednesday said that it would open certain sectors from Monday onwards to ease the hardship of the daily wagers and farmers.

-The businesses have sought greater bank credit to provide wages which could be interest and collateral free in the case of small firms.
-Further a six month deferral of taxe dues without penalty, suspension of bankruptcy code for six months and liberal handouts to needy houses has also been sought for.
+The businesses have sought greater bank credit to provide wages which could be interest and collateral-free in the case of small firms.
+Further, a six-month deferral of tax dues without penalty, suspension of bankruptcy code for six months and liberal handouts to needy houses have also been sought for.